JeanBertinR/shinyML/README.md

 at that point, you can have an overview of your results comparing variables importances and error metrics like MAPE or RMSE.

-### Run autoML alogrithm to find automatically configure the best machine learning regression model associated to your dataset
+### Run autoML algorithm to find automatically configure the best machine learning regression model associated to your dataset

 `AutoML` algorithm will automatically find the best algorithm to suit your regression task: the user will be informed of the machine learning